 What most people call Qi is the superficial sensations that can be felt right from the beginning of practice.
 Or sensations that can easily be generated with the mind and/or imagination.

-Qi is already present in your body and it is already circulating.
-It is not something that we have to go out and get, and we do not gather and store it like we are putting something in a box.
+First things first, Qi is already present in your body and it is already circulating.
+It is not something that you have to go out and get, and you do not gather and store it like we are putting something in a box.

-- through the exercises we start to unblock the flow of Qi or energy in the body
+- the exercises work to start to unblock the flow of Blood and Qi (energy) in the body

-- we quiet the mind and develop concentration
+- you start to learn to quiet the mind and develop concentration

 So how does this work?